Originally published in October 2020, this resource guide was most recently updated and expanded in August 2021.

 As you can see, most new life coaches spend 40% of their time doing marketing, 20% handling business and administrative tasks, 20% of their time doing client sessions and the rest of the time is devoted to other services they offer!

 As your coaching practice and reputation grows, these ratios may shift into less marketing and more client hours.
 But you’ll always need to dedicate a certain amount of time toward getting the word out about your services to attract new clients(or hiring someone to handle this for you!)

-SALARY TIP: Slow and steady wins the race.
-Vision, strategy, and perseverance are all essential components to getting your coaching practice off the ground and providing a sustainable income.
+Slow and steady wins the race.
+Vision, strategy, and perseverance are required to your coaching practice off the ground.
+Generating consistent, sustainable income takes time.

 If you’re looking for more tools to achieve liftoff as a life coach, here’s a few resources that can help:

 - Not yet certified?
 Learn why coach training is important: What’s The Difference Between Coach Certification, Accreditation, and Credentialing?

 - Need more clients?
 Check out: How to Build Your Client Base As A Life Coach

 - Hit a plateau?
 Explore: 9 Ways to Keep Growing As A Coach...
 Plus A Bonus!